Johnaslan/alx-zero_day/README.md

-My first readme
+My first readme.
-Updated read me.
-Up to date
+This has been updated